vorlie/IotaPlayer/README.md

     ```bash
     python main.py
     ```
+    or use the executable you built in the previous step.

 2. **Control the application:**
     - Use the UI buttons to control playback, manage playlists, and access external actions.
     - Use media keys on your keyboard to control playback.